 Church of St. Ludmila, Namestie Miru, Prague

-After a Chinese food restaurant meal for 95CZK and a pint 39CZK ($6 USD), I was ready to explore Vinohrady.
+After a Chinese food restaurant meal for 95CZK and a pint 39CZK ($6 USD at 22CZK/$1), I was ready to explore Vinohrady.

-I love this area of Prague with its quiet residential streets where locals outnumber tourists.
+I love the Vinohrady area of Prague with its quiet residential streets.
+Locals outnumber tourists.
 Nearly every residential street seems to have a neighborhood pub, or three, or five.
 Wine cafes too.

 Vinohrady means vineyards.
 This area of Prague was historically vineyards planted in the 14th century.
 I read these days it is known as the expat residential district.